psal/anonymouth/README.md

 <b>From here the logic flow depends largely on what the user does:</b>

-- If they're editing in the editor, the main class handling that is `anonymouth.googie.EditorDriver`
+- If they're editing in the editor, the main class handling that is `anonymouth.gooie.EditorDriver`
 - If they are using translations the main class handling that is `anonymouth.gooie.TranslationsPanel`
 - If they are using word suggestions, the main class handling that is `anonymouth.gooie.WordSuggestionsDriver`
 - If they are changing Preferences, the main class handling that is `anonymouth.gooie.PreferencesWindow`